 When Tun Teja's flight was discovered, the Sultan himself started in pursuit with a fleet of boats.
-He came up with the fugitives at Pulau Keban, but the Malacca junk succeeded in beating off the attackers, and escaped.
-On her arrival at Malacca Tun Teja was duly wedded to Sultan Mahmud.1 and charged his council-hall, shouting as he did so: "Look you all, this is how I shall treat the palace of the Raja of Malacca!"
+He came up with the fugitives at Pulau Kěban, but the Malacca junk succeeded in beating off the attackers, and escaped.
+On her arrival at Malacca Tun Teja was duly wedded to Sultan Mahmud.

+The Pahang potentate, enraged and humiliated at the slight which had been put upon him, prepared to attack Malacca.
+In the heat of his anger he mounted his elephant I Kepenyang and charged his council-hall, shouting as he did so: "Look you all, this is how I shall treat the palace of the Raja of Malacca!"
 Sultan Mahmud, hearing of this incident, and of the projected attack, sent his Laksamana Khoja Hassan with a letter to Pahang.
 The ruler of the eastern State had calmed down in the meantime and, having a wholesome dread of Malacca, received the envoy civilly and denied that he contemplated hostile action.
 But, the "Malay Annals" tell us, his anger flared up again when Khoja Hassan signalized his departure by stealing the elephant I Kepenyang.